AL-R57/UDP-TCP-Chat-App-Java/README.md

 ### 1. UDP Communication

 #### 1.1 UDP Server (`UDPServer.java`)
-The UDP server listens for incoming datagrams, processes the received data, and displays the messages prefixed with the client’s IP address.
+After processing the data it receives and listening for incoming datagrams, the UDP server shows the messages that are preceded by the client's IP address.

 - **Key Methods**:
   - `UDPServer(int port)`: Constructor to initialize the server with a specified port.